What is Business Text Messaging?

 Business text messaging or business SMS is texting specifically between businesses and their customers, leads, or any stakeholder that a business has a relationship with at scale.

 Like its name suggests, business text messaging is centered on SMS because the strategy originated with SMS.
-In the past few years, the term has evolved to include messaging through other popular services, like Facebook Messenger, Instagram Messaging, WhatsApp, Google’s Business Messages, and Apple Business Chat.
+In the past few years, the term has evolved to include messaging through other popular services, like Facebook Messenger, Instagram Messaging, WhatsApp, Google’s Business Messages, and Apple Messages for Business.

 Who should use business text messaging?